rebecca50320/IDS.655-AI-Studio/README.md

 ## Implementation Notes

  1. **Fetching current stock price**

 **Tried:** SerpAPI Google Finance; returned 403 Unauthorized.
 **Decision:** Switched to `ScrapeWebsiteTool` to read a Google Finance or Yahoo Finance quote card.
 **Status:** Works for the MVP; scraping is brittle if page structure changes and quotes may be delayed.

  2. **Email delivery**

 **Issue:** Gmail authorization was not completing during setup.
 **Decision:** Generate `email_output.txt` and print to terminal for manual send.
 **Status:** Reliable for daily use.

-Workflow disclosure: Prototype in CrewAI browser -> Implement and test locally in Cursor -> Push to GitHub
+**Workflow disclosure**: Prototype in CrewAI browser -> Implement and test locally in Cursor -> Push to GitHub

 ## Support